 |Second Year||Core and/or Elective||Core and/or Elective||FIN 221 and/or Core or Elective|

-It’s designed for non-business majors, and shows you how to understand and interpret accounting principles as they’re used in the real world.
+This Accountancy course is designed for non-business students.
+You will understand and interpret accounting principles as they’re used in the real world.

-Learn how financial managers’ choices add value to shareholder wealth through investment financing and operating decisions, in this introductory study of corporate financial management.
+You’ll learn in this corporate financial management course how financial managers’s choices add value to shareholder wealth through investment financing and operating decisions.